vuongducphuong/documentation/content/applications/inventory_and_mrp/inventory/management/shipments_deliveries/delivery_three_steps.rst

 Some companies process large amounts of deliveries every day, many of which include multiple products or require special packaging.
 To make this efficient, a packing step is needed before shipping out products.
-For this, Odoo has a three step process for delivering goods.
+For this, Leansoft has a three step process for delivering goods.

 In the default three-step delivery process, products that are part of a delivery order are picked in the warehouse according to their removal strategy, and brought to a packing zone.
 After the items